Projects per year

 Research interests

-Professor Carol Emslie leads the Substance Use research group (@SubMisuseGcu) within the Research Centre for Health (ReaCH) at Glasgow Caledonian University (GCU).
+Professor Carol Emslie is the co-Director of the Research Centre for Health (ReaCH) and leads the Substance Use research group (@SubMisuseGcu) at Glasgow Caledonian University (GCU).
 After joining GCU in 2012, she was selected for Scottish Crucible, a development programme for Scotland's research leaders.
-She now leads GCU Crucible (@GCUCrucible) which aims to develop outward-facing early career researchers who can communicate their research to the public, policy makers & practitioners.
+She now leads GCU's ReaCH Crucible which aims to develop outward-facing early career researchers who can communicate their research to the public, policy makers & practitioners.
 Her research focuses on gender and alcohol consumption.
 Recent projects involve translating complex findings about gender and alcohol into infographics (funded by Scottish Health Action on Alcohol Problems), a social media campaign with Alcohol Focus Scotland higlighting the cynical marketing of alcohol to women (#dontpinkmydrink) and a qualitative project exploring the impact of lowering Scotland’s drink drive limit (funded by CSO).
 Current work includes a project exploring alcohol and tobacco availability in Scottish neighbourhoods over time (funded by ESRC: lead Prof Niamh Shortt), the impact of minimum unit pricing on homeless people (CSO), and experiences of alcohol services among LGBTQ+ people in Scotland (SHAAP).

 Carol's research includes a content analysis of newspaper representations of men and women’s 'binge' drinking which highlights the disproportionate focus on women's' drinking (also featured in The Conversation) and exploring the social context of drinking in LGBT communities in Scotland.
 Other work includes a gender-sensitive scoping review of population level interventions which influence alcohol-related harm (working with the University of Stirling and Glasgow Centre for Population Health) and MRC-funded research focusing on drinking in midlife.